PUBLISHED WORK

 Book manuscript in progress

 Solidarity, the rallying cry of movements for transformative social change, is needed today more urgently than ever.
 Philosophers have conceived of solidarity variously as a kind of moral relationship that generates obligations amongst the members of a social group, political coalition, society, or all of humankind.
 But they have rarely focused on what makes it so vital for social movements: the fact that it is the only form of power available to the powerless.
 This book offers an account of solidarity from below, which explains how those who lack money, guns, or political influence can collectively confront injustice — and overcome it.
-Its key claim is that unlocking the power of solidarity requires a robust theory and practice of intersectionality and difference.
+Its key claim is that unlocking the power of solidarity requires a robust theory and practice of how solidary power is built, maintain, wielded, and repaired across intersectional differences.
+In sum, The People United demonstrates that our differences, which are so often used to divide, can also be a source of collective strength.

 On Activists and Allies: Solidarity and Good Faith Across Disagreement and Difference